 4 See 'Returns after fees, costs and taxes' section for comparison of 1, 3 and 5 year returns.

 5 For MySuper Balanced the Standard Risk Measure is used as a comparison measure with data provided by APRA.
-For Choice products the one year returns to growth assets ratio is used as a comparison measure with data provided by SuperRatings.
+For Choice products the growth assets ratio is used as a comparison measure with data provided by SuperRatings.